helm/helm/docs/chart_template_guide/getting_started.md

 Names should be unique to a release.
 So we might want to generate a name field by inserting the release name.

-**TIP:** The `name:` field is limited to 24 characters because of limitations to the DNS system (long story).
-For that reason, release names are limited to 14 characters.
+**TIP:** The `name:` field is limited to 63 characters because of limitations to the DNS system.
+For that reason, release names are limited to 53 characters.
+Kubernetes 1.3 and earlier limited to only 24 characters (thus 14 character names).

 Let's alter `configmap.yaml` accordingly.